 - Monist Neutral Pantheism and various other offshoots reject all of the above categories, but have minuscule followings due to sheer vagueness or specificity, and have not been substantially developed.

 - Panentheism: Tries to bring back some of the theism by saying God is the universe but also exists transcendent to it.
-More specifically, it says the universe is within God (part of his mind, usually) or God himself is within the universe (which might or might not transition into Pandeism below).
+More specifically, it says either the universe is within God (part of his mind, usually) or God himself is within the universe (which might or might not transition into Pandeism below).
 This is generally idealist.